javierj/gameswithlove/README.md

 gameswithlove
 =============

-Games developed with LUA and Love Framework
+Games developed with Lua and Love2D Framework

-simplespaceinv - A very simple space invaders (use arrow for moving and shooting). beInGreenDemo - Mve inside the green box avoiding the asteroids. move with cursos and use the turbo with the spacebar.
+simplespaceinv - A very simple space invaders (use arrow for moving and shooting). beInGreenDemo - Move yourself inside the green box avoiding the asteroids. move with cursos and use the turbo with the spacebar. wannalivejump - Mi game for the 2.012 F*ckThisJam.